 The CRLReason indicated is not unspecified (0) or certificateHold (6).
 If the reason for revocation is unspecified, Google omits reasonCode entry extension, if allowed by the previous requirements.

-If a reasonCode CRL entry extension is present, the CRLReason indicates the most appropriate reason for revocation of the certificate, as defined by RFC 5280.
+If a reasonCode CRL entry extension is present, the CRLReason must indicate the most appropriate reason for revocation of the certificate, as defined by this CP/CPS.